Kings Park, Western Australia: War memorial

-The Cenotaph was unveiled in the year of the Centenary of Western Australia – on 24 November 1929 by the Governor Sir William Campion, and had as the honorary architect General Sir J. Talbot Hobbs.
-The court of contemplation is at the western side of the precinct and was unveiled on 6 November 1955 by Sir Charles Gairdner.
+The Cenotaph was unveiled in the year of the centenary of Western Australia, on 24 November 1929 by the Governor William Campion, and had as the honorary architect General J. Talbot Hobbs.
+The court of contemplation is at the western side of the precinct and was unveiled on 6 November 1955 by Charles Gairdner.
 The flame of remembrance and pool of reflection was inaugurated by Queen Elizabeth II on 1 April 2000.

-Underneath the Cenotaph is the roll of honour with the names of all servicemen and women who enlisted in Western Australia to die in the Boer War, World War I, World War II, Korean War or Vietnam.
+Underneath the Cenotaph is the roll of honour with the names of all servicemen and women who enlisted in Western Australia and died in the Boer War, World War I, World War II, Korean War or Vietnam.
 In 2012, after some controversy the names of service personnel who died in Iraq and Afghanistan were inscribed on the wall.
 In addition, below the memorial is one of the entrances to the tunnels that are below Kings Park.
 These are not accessible to the public.

 Distributed throughout the park are more specific memorials to various battles, military units, prisoners of war and other groups.